Wisconsin officials add recommendations to new management plan to keep wolf population around 1,000

 If the number of wolves falls below 799, wildlife officials should look to grow the statewide population, according to the plan.
 If the population stands at 800 to 999 wolves, the population could grow or be considered stable.
 If the population stands at between 1,000 and 1,199 wolves, the population would be considered stable or could be reduced.
 If the number of animals grows to 1,200 or more, the population should be reduced.

-“This approach is expected to generally maintain statewide wolf abundance and distribution at levels comparable to recent years,” Larry Johnson, a DNR large carnivore specialist who wrote the plan, said during a news conference.
+“This approach is expected to generally maintain statewide wolf abundance and distribution at levels comparable to recent years,” Randy Johnson, a DNR large carnivore specialist who wrote the plan, said during a news conference.
 “The better question is can we make good decisions on the information we have?
 I think we’re in a good place here.”

 The new draft retains provisions from the original that call for reducing the window for registering wolf kills from 24 hours to eight hours and issuing hunting licenses for specific wolf management zones.
 Right now wolf licenses are valid in any of the state’s six zones.

-Note: This story has been corrected to reflect that Johnson’s first name is Randy, not Larry.